Certora/damn-vulnerable-defi/contracts/truster/README.md

 #### Example Specifications:

-- **poolBalanceCantDecrease**: Makes sure that the pool's balance cannot decrease.
+- **poolAllowanceAlwaysZero**: Makes sure that the pool's allowance is always zero.

 ## Execution